mikics/dolfinx-axisymmetric-issue/README.md

 ## Problem

-The problem being solved is the electromagnetic scattering of a plane wave from a metallic sphere.
-Due to the symmetry of the problem, we can exploit the expansion of the field in cylindrical harmonics to simplify the 3D problems into few 2D problems, corresponding to the multiple cylindrical harmonics which propagates independently.
-For this reason, the reference coordinate system is the cylindrical one, $(\rho, z, \phi)$.
-The minimal working examples only solves the problem for the harmonic number `m = 1`.
+The problem solved  by `dolfinx_mwe.py` and `legacy_mwe.py` is the electromagnetic scattering of a plane wave by a metallic sphere.
+Due to the symmetry of the problem, we can exploit the expansion of the field in cylindrical harmonics to simplify the 3D problem into few 2D problems, corresponding to the multiple cylindrical harmonics that propagate independently.
+For this reason, the reference coordinate system is the cylindrical one, $(\rho, z, \phi)$, and the scattered electric field is expressed in terms of its components $(E_{\rho}, E_z, E_{\phi})$ The minimal working examples only solve the problem for the harmonic number `m = 1`, since for `m = 0` DOLFINx and legacy DOLFIN output the same result, whatever the `degree`, which seem therefore to influence the higher-order harmonics.
 Scattering boundary conditions are used for making the boundary transparent to outgoing waves.